lovata/Linters-Pack/README.md

 ### 3. Setup webpack config

 There is [`stylelint-webpack-plugin`](https://github.com/webpack-contrib/stylelint-webpack-plugin) to help you with linting CSS while you develop.
-Install the plugin to your project:
+Install the plugin into your project:

 ```bash
 npm install stylelint-webpack-plugin --save-dev